Section 6 of 15

 Section 5: Air Brakes

 This section tells you about air brakes.
-If you want to drive a truck or bus with air brakes, or pull a trailer with air brakes, you need to read this section.
-If you want to pull a trailer with air brakes, you also need to read Section 6, Combination Vehicles.
+If you want to drive a truck, bus, or pull a trailer with air brakes, you need to read this section.
+If you want to pull a trailer with air brakes, you also need to read Section 6: Combination Vehicles in this handbook.

 Air brakes use compressed air to make the brakes work.
 Air brakes are a good and safe way of stopping large and heavy vehicles, but the brakes must be well maintained and used properly.

-- The service brake system applies and releases the brakes when you use the brake pedal during normal driving.
+- Service brake system applies and releases the brakes when you use the brake pedal during normal driving.

-- The parking brake system applies and releases the parking brakes when you use the parking brake control.
+- Parking brake system applies and releases the parking brakes when you use the parking brake control.

-- The emergency brake system uses parts of the service and parking brake systems to stop the vehicle in a brake system failure.
+- Emergency brake system uses parts of the service and parking brake systems to stop the vehicle in a brake system failure.